 Reference Materials – Pencil & Paper Exams Only

-Before I start I want to reiterate again that this only applies for the Civil PE Exam for the October 2021 administration.
-After that, the Civil PE will be computer-based.
-So if you’re reading this in 2022 and are planning on taking the Civil PE, none of this section applies!
+Before I start I want to reiterate again that the Civil PE Exam is now computer-based and closed-book.
+So if you’re planning on taking the Civil PE, none of this section applies!
+You can skip to the next section for the details on bringing in food and water, which do apply for all PE exams.

 The most common question I see about reference materials is whether or not it’s okay to bring in practice exams.
 You are allowed to bring practice exams into pencil & paper PE exams only, as long as these materials are bound somehow and not loose or stapled.